openmc-dev/openmc/docs/source/methods/physics.rst

 ..
-[Foderaro] Anthony Foderaro, *The Elements of Neutron Interaction Theory*, MIT Press, Cambridge, Massachusetts (1971). **Note:** Students, faculty, and staff at MIT can obtian a PDF copy of this book for free from the `MIT Press`_.
+[Foderaro] Anthony Foderaro, *The Elements of Neutron Interaction Theory*, MIT Press, Cambridge, Massachusetts (1971). **Note:** Students, faculty, and staff at MIT can obtain a PDF copy of this book for free from the `MIT Press`_.

 ..
 [Gelbard] Ely M. Gelbard, "Epithermal Scattering in VIM," FRA-TM-123, Argonne